How to Install a Doorbell Button

 How to Install a Doorbell Button: Wireless Doorbell

-Once you have selected your new wireless doorbell button, you must make sure it is coded properly before it will work for your receiver.
+Once you select your new wireless doorbell button, you must ensure it is coded properly before it will work for your receiver.

-Open up the doorbell button and look for a series of metal pins in two rows.
-Normally, they will have some black plastic blocks on them, but sometimes these aren’t in place on a new wireless doorbell button.
+Open the doorbell button and look for a series of metal pins in two rows.
+Typically, they will have some black plastic blocks on them, but sometimes, these aren’t in place on a new wireless doorbell button.

-Now open up the compartment on your receiver.
-You should see a similar arrangement of pins with black plastic blocks on them.
-Place the blocks on your new doorbell button so they match the blocks on your receiver.
+Now open the compartment on your receiver.
+You should see a similar arrangement of pins with black plastic blocks.
+Match the blocks on your new doorbell button.

-Then replace the receiver in the socket (if necessary) and push the button.
-If the button doesn’t work, it’s possible you had the two units misaligned when trying to match them up – it can be hard to tell which way to hold them – so try a mirror image on the new button.
+Then, replace the receiver in the socket (if necessary) and push the button.
+If the button doesn’t work, it’s possible you misaligned the two units when trying to match them up—it can be hard to tell which way to hold them—so try a mirror image on the new button.

-If it still doesn’t work, maybe the factory-installed battery isn’t working.
+If it still doesn’t work, maybe the factory-installed battery is faulty.
 Try a new battery.
-If it still isn’t working, the wireless doorbell button may be defective.
+If it still doesn’t work, the wireless doorbell button may be defective.

-For Carlon door chimes, we have a complete article devoted to “changing the door chime privacy codes.”
+We have a complete article devoted to changing the privacy codes of Carlon door chimes.

 Attaching a Wireless Doorbell Button

-If you are installing a new wireless doorbell, attaching the wireless doorbell button to the wall can be a bit of a challenge.
+If you are installing a new wireless doorbell, attaching the wireless doorbell button to the wall can be challenging.
 For many surfaces, such as wood, you can just put screws through the holes provided in the backing of the doorbell button.

 If you’re lucky, the screw holes on the back of the wireless doorbell button might even match those from an old wired doorbell button.
 Other times, you may have to put a block of wood in to allow you to screw the new doorbell where the old one was.

-For many smooth surfaces, such as wood, aluminum, or vinyl siding, two-sided tape works well.
-Often this comes with the wireless doorbell button, but other times you may have to buy it separately.
+Two-sided tape works well on many smooth surfaces, such as wood, aluminum, or vinyl siding.
+Often, this comes with the wireless doorbell button, but you may have to buy it separately.

-Other surfaces can be a bit more challenging to attach the button to, such as stucco or brick.
-If the brick is relatively smooth (especially if it’s painted) you should try two-sided tape, but if it’s rough or has grooves in it, it’s probably not worth the effort.
+Other surfaces, such as stucco or brick, can be a bit more challenging to attach the button to.
+If the brick is relatively smooth (especially if it’s painted), you should try two-sided tape, but if it’s rough or has grooves in it, it’s probably not worth the effort.

-One good solution, in this case, is poster putty, such as you might have used in your college dorm room or rental property where you weren’t allowed to put holes in the wall.
-Some brands are better than others, but if you try a few, you’ll find one that really grips the rough surface and can hold your wireless doorbell button up quite well.
+In this case, one good solution is poster putty, such as you might have used in your college dorm room or rental property where you weren’t allowed to put holes in the wall.
+Some brands are better than others, but if you try a few, you’ll find one that grips the rough surface and can hold your wireless doorbell button up quite well.

 If you want a secure hold for your wireless doorbell on these surfaces or if you don’t want to bother with the trial-and-error of poster putty, you can secure the doorbell with screws.
-Masonry screws are normally too large for the holes on the back of a wireless doorbell button, so you have to drill holes and place anchors.
-This is a bit more work, but on the plus side, you won’t have to worry about your doorbell falling every once in a while as tends to happen with double-sided tape or poster putty.
+Masonry screws usually are too large for the holes on the back of a wireless doorbell button, so you have to drill holes and place anchors.
+This is a bit more work, but on the plus side, you won’t have to worry about your doorbell falling occasionally, as tends to happen with double-sided tape or poster putty.

 A Doorbell for All Seasons

 Once you figure out how easy it can be to replace your doorbell button, you might decide that just one doorbell button is not enough.
-You could have different doorbells for different seasons, or maybe just one that you pull out for that special holiday party.
+You could have different doorbells for different seasons or just one you pull out for that particular holiday party.

 Okay, so most people aren’t that obsessed with their doorbells, but we’re just saying – if you are, it’s not that hard of a thing to do.
-Certainly easier than a new haircut – and if you decide you really don’t like it, you don’t have to wait for it to grow back!
+Certainly more accessible than a new haircut – and if you don’t like it, you don’t have to wait for it to grow back!

 We hope you enjoyed this article and that it helped you figure out how to install your doorbell button.
-Please feel free to give us a call if you need any assistance or have any questions.
-We always recommend reaching out to a licensed contractor if you don’t have experience working with electrical installations.
+Please feel free to call us if you need any assistance or have any questions.
+We always recommend contacting a licensed contractor if you don’t have experience working with electrical installations.